-This may be my most controversial post up to date as I will declare something that will be despised by many independent travelers and which will turn me into a less cool person immediately.
-I don’t like Airbnb.
+This may be my most controversial post up to date as I will declare something that will be despised by many independent travelers and turn me into a less cool person immediately: I don’t like Airbnb.
 I would prefer staying at Hilton (even worse – probably even at Holiday Inn or Travelodge or Ibis) rather than staying at an Airbnb place.
 I prefer most of the hostels/hotels over an Airbnb apartment.

-Everyone is transient at a hotel, nobody owns the place, nobody is responsible (in a good or bad way) for the decoration choices at the hotel.
+Everyone is transient at a hotel; nobody owns the place, and nobody is responsible (in a good or bad way) for the decoration choices at the hotel.
 I certainly need that level of detachment when I travel.
 Airbnb places give me the feeling of not feeling local but pretending to be local and being surrounded by someone else’s life choices.
-Detachment from the daily surroundings clears up my mind and almost open a blank page where I can better record all the things that I will encounter during my day while traveling with a more open and less distracted mind.
+Detachment from the daily surroundings clears up my mind and almost opens a blank page for me to record all the things that I will encounter during my day while traveling with a more open and less distracted mind.

-Traveling is better with surprises but should those really be related to the place where you will sleep?
+Traveling is better with surprises, but should those really be related to the place where you will sleep?

 Some hotels offer the best local experience that you can have

-Similarly, Nobis Hotel in Stockholm is also a great place where people come for after work drinks etc. and the place gives you the sense of Swedish high-life.
-I like good, nice hotels (and more recently hostels, and those hostels in the Far East are just amazing!) – I really do (and thats where I spend bigger part of my travel budget) and the most important thing for me at a hotel is for the room to have a desk where I can set up my computer and photo download system and thats the only level of domesticity feeling that I need.
-I am so fond of hotels that I have an entire section dedicated to Sleep.
+Similarly, Nobis Hotel in Stockholm is also a great place where people come for after-work drinks, etc., and the place gives you a sense of Swedish urban life.
+I like good, nice hotels (and more recently hostels, and those hostels in the Far East are just amazing!) – I really do (and that’s where I spend the bigger part of my travel budget), and the most important thing for me at a hotel is for the room to have a desk where I can set up my computer and photo download system, and that’s the only level of domesticity feeling that I need.
+I am so fond of hotels/hostels that I have an entire section dedicated to Sleep.